 It’s not often that random people on the street take the time to wish me a good day.
 Well, this is actually unheard of where I come from.
-Having become used to being met with hostile glances on a daily basis, I was quite surprised – and rather delighted – that complete strangers were returning a smile as I walked past them through the quiet, cobbled lanes of Zurich.
+In fact, I’m used to being met with hostile glances on a daily basis, which is I was quite surprised – and rather delighted – that complete strangers were returning a smile as I walked past them through the quiet, cobbled lanes of Zurich.

 It was an overcast day in the famous Swiss city, but the intermittent rain did little to dampen the spirits of locals who were making their way to work.
 Cheerful exchanges volleyed across the streets.
 Shop shutters rattled up and bicycle bells rang in quick succession.
 The aroma of ground coffee and freshly-baked bread filled my lungs, but I somehow managed to resist the temptation to walk into one of the many coffee shops lining the alleys of Zurich’s old town.